- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 College/University Division

-1st Place: University of Alabama in Huntsville
+1st Place: University of Alabama, Huntsville

-2nd Place: Instituto Tecnologico de Santo Domingo, Santo Domingo, Dominican Republic
+2nd Place: Instituto Tecnológico de Santo Domingo, Santo Domingo, Dominican Republic

 3rd Place: Campbell University, Buies Creek, North Carolina

-Creativity Award
+Originality Award

 University of West Florida, Pensacola, Florida